vacp2p/rfc/specs/waku/v2/waku-swap-accounting.md

 By using a delayed payment mechanism in the form of cheques, a barter-like mechanism can arise, and nodes can decide on their own policy as opposed to be strictly tied to a specific payment scheme.
 Additionally, this delayed settlement eases requirements on the underlying network in terms of transaction speed or costs.

-Theoretically, nodes providing and using resources over a long, indefinite, period of time can be seen as a an iterated form of prisoner's dilemma.
+Theoretically, nodes providing and using resources over a long, indefinite, period of time can be seen as an iterated form of [Prisoner's Dilemma (PD)](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma).
 Specifically, and more intuitively, since we have a cost and benefit profile for each provision/usage (of Waku Message's, e.g.), and the pricing can be set such that mutual cooperation is incentivzed, this can be analyzed as a form of donations game.

 # Game Theory - Iterated prisoner's dilemma / donation game

 What follows is a sketch of what the game looks like between two nodes.
-We can look at it as a game special case of iterated prisoner's dilemma where:

-Each node can cooperate with some benefit at a personal cost c, where b>c.
+We can look at it as a special case of iterated prisoner's dilemma called a [Donation game](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma#Special_case:_donation_game) where each node can cooperate with some benefit `b` at a personal cost `c`, where `b>c`.

 From A's point of view:

 A/B | Cooperate | Defect
 -----|----------|-------
 Cooperate | b-c | -c
 Defect | b | 0

+What this means is that if A and B cooperates, A gets some benefit `b` minus a cost `c`.
+If A cooperates and B defects she only gets the cost, and if she defects and B cooperates A only gets the benefit.
+If both defect they get neither benefit nor cost.

-with the generalized form of PD being:
+The generalized form of PD is:

 A/B | Cooperate | Defect
 -----|----------|-------
 Cooperate | R | S
 Defect | T | P

-R=reward, S=Sucker's payoff, T=temptation, P=punishment
+With R=reward, S=Sucker's payoff, T=temptation, P=punishment

 And the following holds: